-Are you looking for a new and inexpensive way to update the appearance of your home?
-Try replacing your existing lights with recessed lighting.
-Use recessed lighting to highlight specific areas in a room or to accentuate decorative elements.
-Since the lights are hidden, the ceiling lines are not broken and your rooms feel more open and spacious.
-This project requires knowledge of electrical wiring.
-If you are not comfortable performing electrical work, hire a licensed electrician.
+Replace your existing lights with recessed lighting.
+Recessed lighting can highlight specific areas in a room or accentuate decorative elements.
+Since the lights are hidden, the ceiling lines aren't broken and your rooms feel more open and spacious.

 Use this checklist when you go to the store and purchase your items.

 If an attic is above the ceiling, the project is pretty straightforward.
-You can probably use recessed light cans (like the one shown at right) with standard housings and running the electrical cable is very simple.
+You can probably use recessed light cans with standard housings and running the electrical cable is very simple.
 If there's another floor above, the project is more involved.
 Special, remodeling cans are needed and the wire has to be fished through the ceiling

 Is the existing wiring aluminum or copper?
 Use wiring that is the same material and gauge (thickness) as the existing wire.
 If the existing wiring is fabric-insulated or has no ground wire, have a licensed electrician inspect it to determine if the wiring should be replaced.